yunmingzhang17/yunmingzhang17.github.io/getting-started.md

                 python test_with_schedules.py
             </code></pre>
 ### Compile GraphIt Programs

-<p class="caption">**For now all builds and compilations must be done in the graphit/build/bin directory due to linking and paths in the code.
-This will soon be updated so that users can compile anywhere but for now please do it in the bin.**</p>
+**For now all builds and compilations must be done in the graphit/build/bin directory due to linking and paths in the code.
+This will soon be updated so that users can compile anywhere but for now please do it in the bin.**

 GraphIt compiler currently generates a C++ output file from the .gt input GraphIt programs.
 To compile an input GraphIt file with schedules in the same file (assuming the build directory is in the root project directory) do the following.
 The -f denotes the input file and the -o denotes the output file.

 ```
     cd build/bin
     python graphitc.py -f (input file path) -o (output file name)